Updated: 5 days ago

 How we know this works...

-We’ve spent years learning and observing the best way to print your own ceramic mugs and without a doubt sublimation is the cheapest and fastest for low volume orders.
+We’ve spent years learning and observing the best way to print your own ceramic mugs and without a doubt sublimation is the cheapest and fastest for low volume and personalised mugs.
 It also gives great image quality and coverage.
 Sublimation relies on a high heat to activate the ink transfer onto a coated mug.
 The ink is special, the paper is special and a specialist press is needed to make sure that the ink transfers evenly onto the mug.
 Get any of those things wrong and it will cost you time and money too.
-We’ve invested in the best quality products to ensure when you buy mugs from us or print yours in our studio then your images will last for years without fading and are safe to put in your dishwasher too.
+We’ve invested in the best quality products to ensure when you buy mugs from us or print yours in our Virtual Studio then your images will last for years without fading and are safe to put in your dishwasher too.

 So let’s crack on with the tutorial.